-Gossip is a common phenomenon in the workplace and yet relatively little is understood about its influence to employees.
+Gossip is a common phenomenon in the workplace, but yet relatively little is understood about its influence to employees.
 This study adopts social information theory (Salancik & Pfeffer, 1978) and social cognitive theory (Bandura, 1988) to help interpret the diverse literature on gossip, and to develop and test hypotheses concerning some of the antecedents of gossip, with an aim to contribute to the knowledge of the gossip-employee behaviour relationship within the workplace.
-The study analysed survey data completed by 362 fulltime employees from a range of industries in Taipei, Taiwan.
-A two-stage process of data collection was adopted to alleviate the potential bias of common method variance on data mining and interpretation.
-The findings revealed that job-related gossip predicted employee cynicism and mediated the relationship between psychological contract violation and cynicism, and that non-job-related gossip showed a similar but weaker effect to employee cynicism.
-Two antecedents of workplace gossip were also identified, including: psychological contract violation and abusive supervision.
+The study analysed survey data completed by 362 full-time employees from a range of industries in Taipei, Taiwan.
+A two-stage process of data collection was adopted to alleviate the potential bias of CMV on data mining and interpretation.
+The findings revealed that JRG predicted ECN and mediated the relationship between PCV and cynicism, and that NJG showed a similar but weaker effect to ECN.
+Two antecedents of workplace gossip were also identified: PCV and AS.
 Based on these findings, the authors suggest that managers should be cautious about gossip in the workplace, as it affects their workforce and causes cynical behaviour amongst employees.